restarian/brace_document_navlink/docs_raw/synopsis.md

 **Caveats:**
 * Requires nodejs version 6 or greater

+### What this plugin does
-This program provides plugin functionality which injects navigation list syntax into markdown pages using a two line denotation formula.
-Documents are then collected from a directory within project and a set of navigation link urls are injected which reference the relative location of the documents.
+This program provides plugin functionality for [Brace Document](https://npmjs.org/packages/brace_document) which injects navigation links into markdown pages using a two line denotation formula.
+Documents are collected from a directory within the project and a set of navigation link urls are injected which reference the relative location of the documents.
+The link urls are fully qualified to allow access from locations other than *github.com*.

-##### The document pages you are reading were processed with Brace document navlink too.
+### The document pages you are reading were processed with Brace document navlink too.
 A scripts entry in the *package.json* file runs the appropriate command to process these docs.
+Simply use *npm run make_docs -- -v* to re-generate these documents after a alteration was made to the *docs_raw* directory.

-#### Below is an example of a markdown page before and after processing with the Brace document navlink.
+### Below is an example of a markdown page before and after processing with the Brace document navlink plugin.
 Before using the Brace document navlink plugin a markdown page would look like this:
 ```markdown
 ## The main page